MicrosoftDocs/powerbi-docs/articles/powerbi-content-pack-microsoft-dynamics-crm.md

 ## Troubleshooting

-If you're having trouble connecting, please confirm:
+If you're having trouble connecting, confirm:

 - you're providing the correct instance URL (check with your admin)
 - the instance is CRM Online 2016
 - the OData endpoint is enabled

-Also, try connecting directly in Power BI Desktop, with the OData URL https://[instance_name].crm.dynamics.com/api/data/v8.0/`.
+Also, try connecting directly in Power BI Desktop, with the OData URL `https://[instance_name].crm.dynamics.com/api/data/v8.0/`.

-If you confirm you have Dynamics CRM Online 2016, however you're still hitting issues connecting, please contact your CRM Admin to confirm you have all available updates.
+If you confirm you have Dynamics CRM Online 2016 but you're still hitting issues connecting, contact your CRM Admin to confirm you have all available updates.

-If you do not have CRM Online 2016 or later, please use the Power BI Desktop to connect directly to your account.
+If you do not have CRM Online 2016 or later, use the Power BI Desktop to connect directly to your account.

-If you see an error "Data refresh failed as query exceeded the maximum limit of 100000 records.", please consider connecting directly from the Power BI Desktop or leveraging the CRM solution template.
+If you see an error "Data refresh failed as query exceeded the maximum limit of 100000 records," consider connecting directly from the Power BI Desktop or leveraging the CRM solution template.

 ## Next steps